kquinsland/kquinsland.github.io/treatlife-ds03-tasmota-autoconfig-with-homeassistant/index.md

 # Fixing Home Assistant discovery with Tasmota on the Treatlife DS03

+**UPDATE:** (2021-10-22): Tasmota 9.5.0 has been superseded by the new [Tasmota 10.0.0 release](https://github.com/arendst/Tasmota/releases/tag/v10.0.0).
+This release works perfectly with the rules/automation outlined below; you no longer need to avoid the problematic 9.5 release with the DS03.
+I am extremely grateful to every one of the people that contributes to the Tasmota project to keep it improving!

-**UPDATE:** (2021-09-19): Multiple have gotten in touch with me seeking some support with this post.
+~~**UPDATE:** (2021-09-19): Multiple have gotten in touch with me seeking some support with this post.
 At present, there is a [bug](https://github.com/arendst/Tasmota/issues/12684#event-5035253885) with the Tasmota 9.5.0 release which breaks the automation outlined below.
-If you are having trouble getting the steps below to work **_either use Tasmota 9.4 or the latest development release of tasmota 9.5 if you're going to continue on with this post!_**
+If you are having trouble getting the steps below to work **_either use Tasmota 9.4 or the latest development release of tasmota 9.5 if you're going to continue on with this post!_**~~

 -----